Cape Cod (house): History

+The first Cape Cod style houses were developed by early settlers in America in the 1600s.
+The design pulled inspiration from architecture in Britain and was modified to adapt to the winter conditions in the New England area.
+In the past, the architectural design of the Cape Cod house was defined by the central placement of the chimney as it provided warmth to all rooms during the cold months.
+The roofs of the Cape Cod houses were steep in order to quickly get rid of snow and rain, as a means to protect the structure of the house.
+The roofs were made of cedar shingles to help keep out the cold.
+Temperatures in January and February can drop to −10 °F, with heavy snow accumulations, while in summer temperatures can often reach 90 °F. To help with the heat in winter, they built massive central chimneys and low-ceilinged rooms to conserve heat, and the biggest windows faced south to catch the winter sun.
+The steep-roof characteristic of New England homes minimized snow load.
+Finally, colonists installed shutters on the windows to hold back heavy winds and the strong summer sun.

 The Reverend Timothy Dwight IV (1752–1817), president of Yale University from 1795 to 1817, coined the term "Cape Cod house" after a visit to the Cape in 1800.
 His observations were published posthumously in Travels in New England and New York (1821–1822).
 The type was popularized more broadly in a slightly more elaborate Colonial Revival variant popularized in the 1930s–1950s, though traditional unornamented Capes remain common in New England.
+Early Cape Cod houses were described as half-houses, and they were 16 to 20 feet wide.
+Over time, bigger Cape Cod houses were constructed.
+They were referred to as three quarter houses and full capes depending on size.
+In the traditional Cape Cod architectural design, various materials were used to construct the houses.

 Colonial and federal Capes (17th century – early 19th century)

 Colonial-era Capes were most prevalent in the Northeastern United States and Atlantic Canada.
 They were made of wood and covered in wide clapboard or shingles, often unpainted, which weathered grey over time.
 Most houses were small, usually 1000–2000 ft2 in size.
 Often windows of different sizes were worked into the gable ends, with those of nine and six panes the most common.

 The type has a symmetrical appearance, with the front door in the center of the house and a large central chimney that could often accommodate back-to-back fireplaces.
 The main bedroom was on the first floor, with an often-unfinished loft on the second.
 A typical early house had no dormers and little or no exterior ornamentation.